 Uses methods of TwoDimRaggedArrayUtility and HolidayBonus

 When the Load Sales Data button is selected the sales data is read from a file and displayed on the screen with the sales data as well as the totals for each store and the totals for each category.
 The largest sales for each category is highlighted in green.
 The smallest sales for each category is highlighted in red.
 The holiday bonus for each store is displayed as well as the total of holiday bonuses.

+When the Copy File button is selected the loaded file will be copied to the path you select.

-The file contains a row for each store and each double in the row is separated by a space
+Each file contains a row for each store and each category in the row is separated by a space

-Student must provide two additional input files and a screenshot of the results of each.
-Each file will have at least 4 rows and up to 6 numbers on each row.
-They must represent ragged arrays.

 JUnit Test

-Student will implement and submit TwoDimRaggesArrayUtilityTestSTUDENT.java (Template is provided)

-Student will implement and submit HolidayBonusTestSTUDENT.java
+For each class listed above, a corresponding GFA test has been provided.
+GFA (Good Faith Attempt) is the minimum set of requirements for the project.
+Run each provided JUnit test file and ensure that all tests succeed.
+Do not modify any of these JUnit tests files, since the instructor will be using the original file(s).

+For each assignment class that you create, you must create a JUnit test file.
+Name your test file as the following format: [classname]TestStudent; for example; HolidayBonusTestStudent

+Make sure your test files cover as much as possible test cases.
+Ensure your test cases all succeed.
+Since the instructors will be using their own JUnit test files that thoroughly covers each public method.
+If you have not tested every single method, your chance of failing a test case would be high.

-When GUI application starts (provided), user is shown display of Store Names and Item Names
+When GUI application starts (provided), user is shown display of Store Names and Item Names.

+Do not modify GUI.

 User selects Load Sales Data to select the file containing the sales data.
 The application then displays the sales for each store and each item as well as the totals for the store and the totals for the item.
 The store with the highest sales for each item will be highlighted.

+By selecting Copy File button, user has the option of copying the sales data, storing it, modifying the values and loading it.

 Exit will exit the application.